 Studies have revealed that progerin is produced at much lower levels by healthy individuals, and it builds normally in the coronary arteries over a lifetime as people age.
 This finding supports the possibility that progerin is a contributor to the risk of atherosclerosis in the general population, and merits examination as a potential new trait to help predict heart-disease risk.
 Thus researchers have confirmed the link between normal aging, heart disease and progeria, so finding the cure will help not only these special children, but perhaps also those who suffer from heart attacks, strokes and other aging-related conditions.

 HGPS is a rare disorder that appears to affect males and females equally, and all races equally.
 The disorder was originally described in the medical literature in 1886 (J. Hutchinson) and 1897 (H. Gilford).
-As of March 2011, approximately 170 cases have been reported.
-Estimates indicate that HGPS affects one infant in approximately eight million births, thus at any given time, there are approximately 200 children living with progeria worldwide.
+As of January 2014, approximately 200 cases have been reported.
+Estimates indicate that the prevalence of HGPS is approximately one in eighteen million, thus at any given time, there are approximately 350-400 children living with progeria worldwide.
 Two sets of affected identical twins have been reported in the literature.

 Symptoms of the following disorders can be similar to those of HGPS Comparisons may be useful for a differential diagnosis: